imengyu/vue-code-layout/docs/en/guide/split-layout.md

 Definition:

-* **Grid**：A grid is a container that can contain multiple panels, composed in Tab mode, but can only have one displayed panel at the same time; Alternatively, it can be a parent panel that contains sub grids divided in different directions.
-The parent panel has two layout directions, horizontal and vertical.
-The layout direction is only used for sub grids, and the sub panels are displayed in Tab mode.
+* **Grid**：A grid is a container that can contain multiple panels, composed in Tab mode, but can only have one displayed panel at the same time; Alternatively, it can be a parent grid that contains sub grids divided in different directions.
+It has two layout directions, horizontal and vertical.
 * **Panel**：Panel, the content is organized in units of "panels", and the panel is the basic unit that ultimately allows you to render the content.
 Users can drag and close each panel.

 You can add your panels to the components, or obtain panel instances for corresponding operations.